jschaedl/RESTful-Services-in-Symfony/CODE-CHALLENGE-7.md

 ### Tasks

-- introduce valdiation for the creating and updating Workshops and Attendees
+- introduce validation for the creating and updating Workshops and Attendees

 ### Solution